WidyaPuspitaloka/Linux-Configuration/README.md

 4. Move inside this directory using cd CatalogApp Clone the Catalog App to the virtual machine `sudo git clone https://github.com/WidyaPuspitaloka/Catalog.git CatalogApp`

-nott 5. rename the project name : sudo mv ./Catalog ./CatalogApp

 6. Move to the inner CatalogApp directory using `cd CatalogApp`
 7. rename application.py to __init__.py using `sudo mv finalproject.py __init__.py`
 8. Edit database_setup.py, __init__.py and change engine = create_engine('sqlite:///toyshop.db') to engine = create_engine('postgresql://catalog:sillypassword@localhost/catalog')

 ### Set up a vitual environment and install dependencies
- Install Flask
+- Install Flask

-Setting up a virtual environment will keep the application and its dependencies isolated from the main system.
+- Setting up a virtual environment will keep the application and its dependencies isolated from the main system.
 Changes to it will not affect the cloud server's system configurations.

-In this step, we will create a virtual environment for our flask application.
+- In this step, we will create a virtual environment for our flask application.

-We will use pip to install virtualenv and Flask.
+- We will use pip to install virtualenv and Flask.
 If pip is not installed, install it on Ubuntu through apt-get.

 1. Start by installing pip (if it isn't installed already) with the following command: